MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/replicate.md

 - **Speed of WAN expansion**: If budget allows, you can add more bandwidth to your company's WAN solution.
 But it can take weeks or months to procure, prepare, and integrate more fiber connections.

 - **Speed of disks**: Even with infinite data speed and an infinite bandwidth limit between the source binary and the target destination, physics still limits replication.
-Data replication occurs only as quickly as it can be read from source disks.
+Data replication occurs only as quickly as source disks can read the data.
 It takes time to read every one or zero from every spinning disk in a datacenter.

 - **Speed of human calculations**: Disks and light move faster than human decision processes.
 When a group of people collaborate and make decisions together, the results come slowly.
 Replication can't overcome delays related to human calculations.